 To prevent the growth of bacteria and fungus you should provide their enclosure with enough ventilation and make sure that you remove uneaten food within 24 hours.
 Also, make sure to remove any molts that your spider might leave behind.

-Parasites can be avoided by only feeding them captive-bred insects.
-Wild-caught insects are not suitable as feed because they often contain parasites that can be transferred to your tarantula when they eat them.
+Parasites can be avoided by only feeding captive-bred insects to your tarantula.
+Wild-caught insects are not suitable as feed because they can contain parasites that can be transferred to your tarantula when they eat them.

 Falls can be prevented by not handling them, and if you do decide to handle them, make sure you do it close to the ground, above a soft surface, so that in case of a fall they do not rupture their abdomen.
 In addition, you should ensure that their cage is not too tall so that if they decide to climb on the glass and fall it will not be too damaging.